ChainSafe/game-docs-v2/docs/v2/2_installation.md

 ### Congratulations

-You have successfully installed the ChainSafe Gaming SDK.
+You have successfully installed the web3.unity SDK.
 We look forward to seeing what you build.